caenrigen/vscode-jupytext-sync/README.md

     - Use the "**Pair via Jupytext**" command (accessible from the Command Palette, context menus, or toolbar icons).
     - You'll be prompted to choose the Jupytext formats (e.g., `ipynb,py:percent`) unless disabled via `jupytextSync.askFormats.onPairDocuments`.
 The default suggestion is configurable per file extension using `jupytextSync.defaultFormats`.
 2.  **Work in the Notebook**:
-    - With `jupytextSync.autoOpenNotebook` enabled (default), simply open your paired text file (e.g., `.py`, `.md`), and the extension will automatically open the `.ipynb` notebook for you.
+    - With `jupytextSync.autoOpenNotebook` enabled, simply open your paired text file (e.g., `.py`, `.md`), and the extension will automatically open the `.ipynb` notebook for you.
     - The extension will automatically keep the paired files in sync upon saving (or other configured events via `jupytextSync.syncDocuments`).
-    - When you close the notebook, you can optionally have the `.ipynb` file automatically deleted (configurable via `jupytextSync.deleteOnNotebookClose`), keeping your workspace clean while preserving your text file as the source of truth.
+    - When you close the notebook, you can optionally have the `.ipynb` file automatically deleted (configurable via `jupytextSync.deleteOnNotebookClose`, which defaults to "never"), keeping your workspace clean while preserving your text file as the source of truth.
 3.  **Version Control**:
     - Commit the text-based file (e.g., `.py`, `.md`) to your Git repository.
 This file is human-readable and diff-friendly.
     - Optionally, you can also commit the `.ipynb` file if you prefer to version control the outputs too.